shaibam/BlurWidget/README.md

 # BlurWidget
-exporting of focused circle on blured image
+exporting of focused circle on blured image assignment